 Today I will share with you the accomplishments of two senior citizens, who shared this wonderful hobby of garden tending.

 These two folks worked tirelessly to maintain their yard and garden in a top shape throughout the growing season from early spring to late fall.

 They bought this property in a very nice neighborhood, while both already in their sixties.
 The back yard was very steep, filled with overgrown trees and shrubs, and there were hardly any flower beds.

 So, they formed a plan to get this property looking the way they envisioned it.
 They kept working on it into their early nineties, making it more beautiful than ever.

-Our uncle passed away few years ago, but our aunt kept it up all by-herself.
-She would have been 92 this Fall (she just passed away last month), but during the spring she still planted all the flowers you will get to see in this post, kept her home tidy, cooked and baked on regular basis, not only for herself, but also for her family and friends.
+Our uncle passed away a few years ago, but our aunt kept it up all by herself.
+She would have been 92 this Fall (she just passed away last month), but during the spring she still planted all the flowers you will get to see in this post, kept her home tidy, cooked, and baked on regular basis, not only for herself but also for her family and friends.
 She loved traveling with her daughter not just to the grocery store or church, but to Hawaii, Germany, Virginia, and local parks and resorts.

-As my tribute to them both, I will share with you today the fruits of their labor, which brought them lots joy and pride, and kept them young at heart.
+As my tribute to them both, I will share with you today the fruits of their labor, which brought them lots of joy and pride and kept them young at heart.

 Beautifully landscaped, and very inviting entry to their home.
 Don’t you agree?

 These are the major flower beds in the upper backyard.
 Notice the stone retaining walls neatly constructed in front and behind the plants, and around the side shrubs.